sciop-portfolio/Article-1546/Article.md

   - <code>j<sub>1</sub></code> is the smallest of all <code>j<sub>k</sub></code>.
   - If we split `nums` at <code>j<sub>1</sub></code>,
     - To the left of <code>j<sub>1</sub></code> there is no non-overlapping subarray.
     - Any valid subarray that begins on the left side and ends on the right has no non-overlapping subarrays to its left.
 The remaining space to it's right is a subarray of our remaining space.
 Therefore, any set of subarrays that we can find in that remaining space is also a set of subarrays of our space.
-Any set that includes that subarray as a member has a size smaller or equal to the one we selected.
+Any set that includes that subarray as a member has a size smaller or equal to the one we are extracting.
+  -At this point, we can recursively find the rest of the set by returning `maxNonOverlapping(...) + 1`, or better yet, reset our auxilliary variables and continue traversing `nums`.

 ###### Algorithm